taiki-e/cargo-no-dev-deps/README.md

 cargo no-dev-deps --no-private check
 ```

-This flag is more powerful than [cargo-hack's `--ignore-private` flag](https://github.com/taiki-e/cargo-hack#--ignore-private), which also prevents private crate from affecting lockfile and metadata.
+This flag is more powerful than [cargo-hack's `--ignore-private` flag](https://github.com/taiki-e/cargo-hack#--ignore-private), because this also prevents private crates from affecting lockfile and metadata.

 ## Installation